Coffee is for closers. Leads in the post-PDF era.

 Imagine instead: of the 4239 people in your pipeline who got your communication today, 1417 of them read page seven, averaging 93 seconds each.
 And the video on page three was compelling enough that 278 people watched all of it.

 How cool is that?
 You’d get more than numbers.
-You’ll see who cares.
+You’d see who cares.

-How can you auto-respond to them to draw them deeper into the funnel?
+How can you auto-respond to them to move them gently and willingly along the buyer’s journey?

 Sales wants leads on a silver platter.
 Marketing has to deliver.